flutter/website/json.md

 network-connected apps, the chances are that it needs to consume some good old JSON, sooner or later.

-This guide look into ways of using JSON with Flutter.
+This guide looks into ways of using JSON with Flutter.
 It covers which JSON solution to use in different scenarios and why.

 <aside class="alert alert-info" markdown="1">